Robot vacuums are learning to avoid dog poop. But that’s not all they can see.

 Since 2018, Roombas have used sensors and a low-resolution camera, pointed at the ceiling, to map your home so the vacuum can move swiftly.
 But with a front-facing camera, the latest model can see anything left on the floor, and more easily avoid obstacles.

-For customer privacy, the company says the vacuum only recognizes three specific objects: chords, pet droppings and its charging base.
+For customer privacy, the company says the vacuum only recognizes three specific objects: cords, pet droppings and its charging base.
 Angle says the software automatically shuts off the camera if it detects a human or photo of a human within view, and finds a human-free angle to capture.
 He also says the firm will never sell user data: Images taken by the Roomba are stored on the device, not on the cloud, unless you agree to send them to the smartphone app or to iRobot.

 If you opt-in to sharing them with the company, those images are encrypted, and sent to iRobot, where staffers unencrypt them and compare them to other images in the company’s database and use them to further train its robot vacuums, said Michelle Gattuso, product management vice president of portfolio and software experiences at iRobot.